-At this point, Raman measurements were also carried out on the pigments painted on tablets to identify their composition, also in terms of chemical configurations.
-For this case, no clear Raman signals were collected.
-It is in good agreement with already reported in the literature for natural and synthetic dyes found in textiles, inks and paints.
-The low Raman scattering cross-sections and the significant fluorescent background put severe limits to the quality of Raman spectra [26, 27].
+At this point, Raman measurements were also carried out on the pigments painted on the tablets to identify their composition in terms of chemical configurations.
+However, no clear Raman signals were collected.
+This result is in good agreement with previously reported analyses of natural and synthetic dyes found in textiles, inks and paints.
+The low Raman scattering cross-sections and the significant fluorescent background put severe limits on the quality of Raman spectra [26], [27].

-Overcoming these drawbacks, we used surface-enhanced Raman scattering (SERS).
+In order to overcome these limitations, we used surface-enhanced Raman scattering (SERS).
 It is well known that Raman cross-sections of molecules adsorbed on artificially roughened noble metal surfaces show dramatic enhancements thanks to the amplification of the incident field produced by the excitation of the localised plasmon resonance modes corresponding to the metallic nanostructure.
-Thus, we expected that this approach could be appropriate to characterise the pigments present on the tablets.
-In contrast, Raman spectra acquired on the commercial powder of the dyes are now used as a reference for SERS measurements made on the painted tablets.
+Thus, we expected that this approach could be effective for characterising the pigments present on the tablets.
+Raman spectra acquired from the powder of commercial dyes were used as a reference for SERS measurements carried out on the painted tablets.